astronomer/airflow-guides/guides/airflow-executors-explained.md

     *   Service accounts
     *   Airflow image

 **Note**: The Kubernetes Executor is now available on both Astronomer Enterprise and Astronomer Cloud.
-If you want to experimenet with the KubernetesExecutor, [start a free trial on Astronomer](https://www.astronomer.io/trial/).
+If you want to experiment with the KubernetesExecutor, [start a free trial on Astronomer](https://www.astronomer.io/trial/).

 ### Scale to Near-Zero